-- Design a study and select and advise independent researchers to determine the critical nutrient concentrations that lead to excessive algal growth in scenic rivers.
+- Design a study and select and advise independent researchers to determine the critical phosphorous concentrations that lead to excessive algal growth in scenic rivers.

 - Use the results of the study to further investigate whether the current phosphorous water quality standard is an appropriate number to protect scenic rivers from excessive algae growth.

-At the time the committee was convened, Oklahoma’s phosphorous standard for its six scenic rivers is 0.037 mg/L but levels are often found to be in the range of 0.005 - 1.45 mg/L or higher in segments of the Illinois River near the Arkansas-Oklahoma border.
+At the time the committee was convened, Oklahoma’s phosphorous standard for its six scenic rivers is 0.037 mg/L, but levels are often found to be in the range of 0.01 - 0.15 mg/L at the Illinois River near the Arkansas-Oklahoma border.
 Concentrations are even greater during storm events.
-Phosphorous concentrations that cause a noticeable increase in algae growth are critical in normal rivers also, but by law scenic rivers have extra protection to preserve their high quality and unique characteristics.
+Phosphorous concentrations that cause a noticeable increase in algae growth are critical to all rivers, but by law scenic rivers have extra protection to preserve their high quality and unique characteristics.
 Sources of phosphorous in freshwater include runoff from urban development, agricultural operations, soil and streambank erosion, and wastewater and industrial discharges.